cdap-guides/cdap-kafka-ingest-guide/README.md

 In order to utilize the `KafkaSubFlowlet`, a Kafka zookeeper connection string along with a Kafka topic must be provided as runtime arguments.
 You can provide these to the `KafkaSubFlowlet` as runtime arguments of the `KafkaIngestionFlow`.
-The keys of these runtime arguments are:
+The keys of these runtime arguments are (see the Build and Run Application section for how to pass them to the program at start):

 ```console
 kafka.zookeeper